Buried (film): Release

 Buried premiered at the Sundance Film Festival on 23 January 2010.
-Shortly after, Lionsgate acquired North American distribution rights to the film after a bidding war with other distributors including Fox Searchlight Pictures; the deal was initially estimated at $3.2 million, reports stated that the price would ultimately come to $10 million including Lionsgate's marketing commitments.
+Shortly after, Lionsgate acquired North American distribution rights to the film after a bidding war with other distributors including Fox Searchlight Pictures and Screen Gems; the deal was initially estimated at $3.2 million, reports stated that the price would ultimately come to $10 million including Lionsgate's marketing commitments.

 The film received a limited theatrical release in the United States on 24 September 2010 and a wider release two weeks later on 8 October.
 The film's first trailer premiered with A Nightmare on Elm Street.
 The second trailer premiered at the 2010 San Diego Comic-Con, and was attached with select prints of Dinner for Schmucks, Resident Evil: Afterlife, The Expendables and The Last Exorcism.
 Buried was released theatrically in Spain on 1 October 2010 by Warner Bros.
 Pictures.

 The film won the Best European Feature Film of the Year award at the Strasbourg European Fantastic Film Festival in September 2010.
 It was presented at the Deauville American Film Festival, in competition, and the Toronto International Film Festival, out of competition, in September 2010.